AhmS3cOps/Python-Projects/README.md

 Currently, it includes:
 - A **Web Scraper** that extracts article links and titles from Hacker News.
 - A **Password Cracking Demonstration** using a dictionary attack with the MD6 hashing algorithm.
+- A **Real-time Network Traffic Dashboard** built with Scapy, Streamlit, and Plotly for packet analysis and visualization.

 Each project is documented with its own dedicated README file.